 The Film Tax Credit Program provides incentives to qualified production companies that produce feature films, television series, relocated television series, television pilots and television movies, and/or incur post-production costs associated with the original creation of these films.
 “Qualified Film” excludes documentary films, news or current events programs, interview or talk programs, game shows, award ceremonies, sports programming, soap operas, commercials, music videos, or “reality” programs.

-There are two separate components: the Film Production Credit
+There are two separate components: the Film Production Credit and the Post-Production Credit.

 The Film Production Credit is available to companies that film a substantial portion of their project in NYS.
 The Post-Production Credit is available where the project was filmed predominantly outside of the state and the film production company contracts their post-production work to a post-production facility in NYS.